Rocky V: Plot

-During the aftermath of his victory over Ivan Drago in Moscow, Rocky finds himself experiencing physical complications from the fight.
-Rocky, his wife Adrian, his brother-in-law Paulie, and his trainer Tony "Duke" Evers return to the United States where they are greeted by Rocky's son, Robert Jr. who is now 14.
+During the aftermath of his victory over Ivan Drago in Moscow, Rocky Balboa finds himself experiencing mental disabilities from the fight.
+He returns to the United States along with his wife Adrian Balboa Pennino, his brother-in-law Paulie, and his trainer Tony "Duke" Evers, where they are greeted by Rocky's son, Robert.
 At a press conference, boxing promoter George Washington Duke attempts to goad Rocky into fighting his boxer, Union Cane, who is the top-rated challenger, but Rocky declines.

-After returning home, Rocky and Adrian discover they are bankrupt after Paulie was fooled into signing a "power of attorney" over to Rocky's accountant, who squandered all of his money on real estate deals gone sour and failed to pay Rocky's taxes over the previous six years.
-His mansion has been mortgaged by $400,000, but his attorney tells Rocky that it is fixable with a few more fights.
-Rocky initially accepts the fight with Cane, but Adrian urges him to see a doctor, and he is diagnosed with cavum septum pellucidum.
+After returning home, Rocky and Adrian discover they are bankrupt after Paulie was fooled into signing a "power of attorney" over to Rocky's accountant, who embezzled all of his money on real estate deals gone sour and failed to pay Rocky's taxes over the previous six years.
+He is unable to secure a merchandising deal due to his history as a loan shark resurfacing, and his mansion has been mortgaged by $400,000, but his attorney tells Rocky that it is fixable with a few more fights.
+Rocky initially accepts the fight with Cane, but Adrianne urges him to see a doctor, and he is diagnosed with cavum septum pellucidum.

 Reluctantly, Rocky retires from boxing.
 His home and belongings are sold to pay the debt and the Balboas move back to their old working-class neighborhood in Philadelphia.
 Rocky visits Mighty Mick's Gym (willed to his son by his old trainer Mickey Goldmill), which has fallen into disrepair.
 Seeing a vision of himself and Mickey from years past, Rocky draws inspiration to become a trainer himself and reopens the gym.

 Rocky and Paulie meet a young fighter from Oklahoma named Tommy Gunn.
 Rocky agrees to become his manager.
-Training him gives Rocky a sense of purpose, and Tommy rises to become a top contender.
+Training him gives Rocky a sense of purpose, and over the next four years, Tommy rises to become a top contender.
 Distracted with Tommy's training, Rocky neglects Robert, who is being bullied at school.
 After learning to defend himself, Robert falls in with the wrong crowd and becomes withdrawn from his family.